 Log Out or Uninstall Unnecessary Apps

-You can also remove bookmarks, disable profiles, or even deactivate accounts to make the process less tempting.
-Another useful tool is content blockers or focus mode, which restrict access to distracting sites.
-Try using social media on just one device and block distractions like celebrity news or unrelated content.
+You can also delete bookmarks, log out, deactivate profiles, or even deactivate accounts to reduce the temptation.
+A valuable resource could be one of those content blockers or focus modes, where you block distracting sites.
+Consider only using your social media on one device, and also block distracting content such as celebrity or unrelated content.

 Find New, Meaningful Activities